 This is not a museum, rather it is a place for ideas.
 Founded in 1814, by the Asiatic Society of Bengal, Indian Museum is the largest and oldest museum in India.
-Here one can find various historical items like collections of armours, antiques, skeletons, ornaments, fossils, mummies and whatnot!
+Here one can find various historical items like collections of armors, antiques, skeletons, ornaments, fossils, mummies, and whatnot!

 It feels as if the whole place oozes the past glory of our country.
 For those, who love to know about our country and its various historical aspects, a visit to this museum won’t disappoint at all.

-Currently, the Indian Museum in Kolkata has 35 galleries that have been further divided into six different categories - Art, Archaeology, Anthropology, Geology, Zoology, and Economic Botany.
+Currently, the Indian Museum in West Bengal has 35 galleries that have been further divided into six different categories - Art, Archaeology, Anthropology, Geology, Zoology, and Economic Botany.
 There is also a library within the museum premises for those who want to have a taste of our fascinating history.

 The museum is open from Tuesday to Friday from 10 am-6:30 pm.
 And on Saturdays and Sundays, it is open from 10 am-8 pm.
 For foreign nationals, the price of the entry ticket is Rs.500 and for the locals, it is Rs.50